robotframework/robotbackgroundlogger/README.rst

     logger.log_background_messages()

-If you want to log only messages logged by a certain thread, you can use pass the name of the thread as an argument:
+If you want to log only messages logged by a certain thread, you can pass the name of the thread as an argument:

 .. sourcecode:: python